-Directors' ren nuneration A D C 1 D as a % of the Remuneration n for a concurrent po sition as an e employee E, F and G as Remuneration Base remu neration (A) and pension (B) eration for etors (C) s execution nses (D) s after tax (%) Salary, bo nus, allowance (E) Severance and pension (F) Re muneration fo r employees (G) a % of the n et profits after from invested Title Name The All The All The All The All companies The All companies The All companies in the The All companies The Co ompany All compar financial s The All companies in enterprises outside subsidiaries or Company companies in the financial statements Company companies in the financial statements Company companies in the financial statements Company in the financial statements Company in the financial statements Company financial statements Company in the financial statements Cash bonus amount Dividend bonus amount Cash bonus amount Dividend bonus amount Company the financial statements from the parent company Chairman Chien, Chuan- Sheng Director Lee, Chung- Liang Director Jhu, Cing-Jhong Corporate director Rui Ding Investment Co., Ltd. 0 0 - - 15,000 15,000 168 168 0.82 0.81 18,933 18,933 103 103 6,183 - 6,183 - 2.18 2.15 No Representative of corporate director Wu, Hsi-Hsi Director Hsu, Shan-Ke Independent Director Wang, Yin-Tien Independent Director Lin, Wei-Li 1,400 1,400 6,000 6,000 138 138 0.41 0.40 0.41 0.40 No Independent Director Young, Kai- Charn 1,400 1,400 - - 6,000 6,000 138 138 0.41 0.40 - - - - - - - - 0.41 0.40 190 Independent Director Lo, Su-Shun
+Directors' ren nuneration A D C 1 D total and as a % Remuneration n for a concurrent pe osition as an e employee A, B, C, D, E, F and G n .: Base remu neration (A) e and pension (B) eration for ctors (C) s execution uses (D) profits after tax Salary, bo nus, allowance (E) Severance and pension (F) Re muneration fo r employees ( G) total and as profits after a % of the net tax Remuneration from invested enterprises Title Name The All companies in The All companies in The All companies in The All companies The All companies The All companies in the The All companies The Co ompany All compar financial s The All companies in outside subsidiaries or Company the financial statements Company the financial statements Company Company in the financial statements Company in the financial statements Company financial statements Company in the financial statements Cash amount Dividend amount Cash amount Dividend amount Company the financial statements from the parent company Chairman Chien, Chuan- Sheng Director Lee, Chung- Liang Director Jhu, Cing-Jhong Corporate director Rui Ding Investment Co., Ltd. 0 0 - - 15,000 15,000 168 168 15,168 0.82% 15,168 0.81% 18,933 18,933 103 103 6,183 - 6,183 - 40,387 2.18% 40,387 2.15% No Representative of corporate director Wu, Hsi-Hsi Director Hsu, Shan-Ke Independent Director Wang, Yin-Tien Independent Director Lin, Wei-Li 1.400 1,400 6.000 6,000 138 138 7,538 7,538 7,538 7,538 No Independent Director Young, Kai- Charn 1,400 1,400 - - 6,000 6,000 138 138 0.41% 0.40% - - - - - - - - 0.41% 0.40% 140 Independent Director Lo, Su-Shun

-Please describe the policy, system, criteria and structure for the remuneration for independent directors' Remuneration to the amount of remuneration in terms of their responsibilities, risks, time spent and other factors: The Company has established the "Measures for the Distribution of Directors' Remuneration," which stipulates the calculation of remuneration.
+Please describe the policy, system, criteria and structure for the remuneration for independent directors; and the correlation to the amount of remuneration in terms of their responsibilities, risks, time spent and other factors: The Company has established the "Measures for the Distribution of Directors' Remuneration," which stipulates the calculation of remuneration.
 In addition, the Remuneration Committee is required to make recommendations to the Board of Directors for approval after considering the extent of participation in the Company's operations and the value of contributions.

-Except for the preceding disclosure, the remuneration received by the directors of the Company in the most recent year for providing services (such as serving as an independent consultant to the parent company/all companies included in the financial report/invested companies): None
+2. Except for the preceding disclosure, the remuneration received by the directors of the Company in the most recent year for providing services (such as serving as an independent consultant to the parent company/all companies included in the financial report/invested companies).
+None